trustgrid/docs/content/en/docs/user-management/users/saml-okta/index.md

 ---
-Title: "Enable SAML Authentication to Trustgrid Portal using Okta"
+Title: "Enable SAML with Okta"
 Date: 2023-1-12
 ---
 In Okta, switch to the Classic UI to be able to configure SAML applications.